Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Active Groups

 > [!NOTE]
-> We're looking for Co-hosts for:
+> We're continually accepting volunteer applications for Co-hosts for all Coffee Table Groups.
->
-> - Tech Interview Study Group
-> - DSA Office Hours
-> - Frontend Friday Folks Fighting CSSBattle.dev
 >
 > Please reach out to Meg or Abbey to inquire about getting involved with either of these groups.